Batchy Documentation

 What is Batchy?

-Batchy is a professional audio processing tool that combines:
+Batchy is a node-based batch audio processor that combines:

-• Visual Node-Based Processing — Build audio chains visually with drag-and-drop nodes
+• Visual Node-Based Processing — Chain audio processors visually with drag-and-drop nodes

-• Batch Automation — Process hundreds of files with intelligent filename templating
+• Batch Automation — Render large file sets with filename tokens

 First Launch